-The Company's electromagnetics product suite provides industry leading electromagnetic field simulation software used by electrical engineers to design high-performance electronic and electromechanical products.
-The software is used to streamline the design process and predict performance of mobile communication, internet-access, broadband networking components and systems, integrated circuits and printed circuit boards, as well as electromechanical systems such as automotive components and power electronics equipment prior to building a prototype.
+The Company's electromagnetics product suite provides electromagnetic field simulation software used by engineers to design high-performance electronic and electromechanical products.
+The software is used to streamline the design process and predict performance of mobile communication and internet-access devices, broadband networking components and systems, integrated circuits and printed circuit boards, as well as electromechanical systems such as automotive components and power electronics equipment prior to building a prototype.